michailozdemir/tilda-scripts/README.md

 This repository is created for showing scripts as a part of portfolio.
 Most of them will include only JavaScript language part (mostly jQuery framework usage).
-Doesn't mean I like it, but was easier to do with.
+Doesn't mean I like it, but was easier to do with, since Tilda Publishing supports it.

 ## Discount script
 This script allows to create a custom discount based on Tilda promocode option.
 There can be any conditions, like single product amount, multiple product amount, minimal price and etc.

 This kind of script works 100%, since it takes the real Tilda promocode logic.
 [Link to script file](https://github.com/michailozdemir/tilda-scripts/blob/master/tilda-discount.js)